 Besides learning several new skills, I learned overall that the simpler the objective, the more manageable the project.
 There’s no reason to create an objective and research plan for a 50 hour project all at once.
 In the future, I will create smaller plans that will yield a 10-20 hour project.
 If I don’t solve the problem or answer the question in that time, I can use my ‘future research suggestions’ to go forward and create a new plan for my next research session.
 I may decide to keep adding to my report or write up an entirely new one for each session.
 I feel that doing research in manageable chunks of time, coupled with writing my conclusions will increase my efficiency twofold!

 If you are considering signing up for the next session of the Research Like a Pro study group, please feel free to contact us with any questions.
-My email address is firstname.lastname@example.org and Diana’s is email@example.com.
-Here is the link to more information about the study groups for January 2018 and you can read reviews of the experience from other study group members:
+My email address is email@example.com and Diana’s is firstname.lastname@example.org.